Are you worried about your child’s challenging behaviours? Sometimes our children can really test our patience.

 As a result she learnt to fear anger.
 Her body’s immediate response was to shut out the frightening sound of his voice.
 Later, as a parent, when Sally became angry or frustrated, Angela automatically shut herself off from the experience, finding it difficult to be with her child’s angry outbursts.

 These stresses from her own childhood, and her inherited family history, added to Angela’s own stressful pregnancy.
 As a result it is no wonder that Sally was born highly sensitive.
 Her nervous system, moulded during her time in utero, was wired to expect a hostile world.
-This meant she was easily overwhelmed by experiences perceived as stressful.
+This meant she was easily overwhelmed by stressful experiences.

-Adapting to the school environment can be highly stressful for a sensitive child, and while your child may appear to be coping, often the stress response is just being suppressed.
+Adapting to the school environment can be overwhelming for a sensitive child.
+While your child may appear to be coping, often the stress response is just being suppressed.
 During the day at school, Sally’s stress levels had built up to the point that she simply couldn’t hold it in any longer… and out it came, angrily kicking the back of her mother’s seat in the car.

 Small Events Become Big Explosions